tier4/AutowareArchitectureProposal.iv/planning/scenario_planning/lane_driving/motion_planning/obstacle_avoidance_planner/README.md

 #### Abstract

 Elastic band smooths the path generated in the behavior.
-Since the latter process of optimization uses the curvature and normal vector of the reference path, smoothing should be applied here so that the optmization will be stable.
+Since the latter process of optimization uses the curvature and normal vector of the reference path, smoothing should be applied here so that the optimization will be stable.

 This smoothing process does not consider collision.
 Therefore the output path may have a collision with road boundaries or obstacles.